eamadit/PAPSUOS/README.md

 PAPSUOS is a new PGP-Aware Public Secure Unlicensed Operating System.
 PAPSUOS shall be made available on PAPSUOS servers for the price offered by the user with a minimum of 10euros per year.
 PAPSUOS users shall comply to the street patent policy which implies total respect of the moral rights of all contributors.

 PAPSUOS shall have a Unix architecture, a unique package manager secured with PGP and a unique scalable core separation kernel compatible with one or several devices including QDCA microcircuits.
-PAPSUOS core separation kernel shall allow physically separated on one physical device, physically separated on several physical devices and simulated distribution.
+PAPSUOS core separation kernel shall allow physically separated on one physical device, physically separated on several physical devices and/or virtualized distribution.

 The package manager shall allow to sandbox any application or package with one or several of its dependencies.